An Explosion of Energy:

-My mother was an emotional lady.
+My mother, Madhu Khanna was an emotional lady.
 She used to worry a lot about things happening around her.
-Being a typical Indian mother, she believed that she could mend things which were out of her hand.
+Being a typical Indian mother, she believed that she could mend things that were out of her hand.
 She had the energy of getting involved in everything, and when the results did not pan out according to her, she became perplexed.

 It was the year 2013 when she was diagnosed.
-As I had braved the disease, I knew it could be cured, and the cells could be stopped to multiply.
-However, it was her will which needed to act.
+As I had braved the disease, I knew it could be cured, and the cells could be stopped from multiplying.
+However, it was her will that needed to act.
 The dreaded disease had resurfaced in my family, and I was shocked.
 But my mother had her reasons.
 She had accepted that the condition was her last call.

 Healing, as a term, has been misinterpreted for a long time.
 It is not always the treatment, but it is the patient’s acceptance of the treatment which matters.
 The healing should happen comfortably.
 But my mother was facing her daily ordeals.
 By 2015 she was doing fine, and her hormones were acting as they should.
-However, in August, we came to know that there was a thirty per cent chance in her being alive, and by September, this figure had increased to forty percent.
+However, in August, we came to know that there was a thirty percent chance in her being alive, and by September, this figure had increased to forty percent.

 My mother succumbed to Cancer in May 2016.
 Her death did leave a long-lasting imprint on my life.
-As a daughter I had lost the woman who had brought me up.
+As a daughter, I had lost the woman who had brought me up.
 But her sad demise also taught me the power of will.
 She did not have the right mindset to tackle a disease as significant as Cancer.
 She was fidgety and feared the repercussions of chemotherapy and other treatments.
-Though her mindset did not affect her then and there, she had to bear the results in the long run.
+Though her mindset did not affect her then and there, she had to bear the results eventually.

-Her demise also taught me to the value of a life.
+Her demise also taught me the value of life.
 As I was working as a wellness coach, my experiences with her during her tough times, made me see Cancer from a different perspective.
 I look forward to preaching and inspire patients who are fighting for their lives.
 I also wish to tell them that the disease is curable, and the most significant cure lies in the brain!